 Review content should be specific to your location and the experience.
 If it’s a general tirade or contains personal, social or political content, it falls foul of Google’s off-topic guidelines.

 Any review which contains obscene language or offensive gestures isn’t permitted.

 Dangerous and derogatory content

-Content which contains threats, harassment or is discriminatory is also cause to delete a Google review.
+Content that contains threats, harassment or is discriminatory is also causing to delete a Google review.